pc559/thesis/thesis_plan.md

         3. Found a basis with broad descriptive power.
         4. Validated these methods on interesting examples.
         5. Explore and characterise DBI reso model TBC??
-        6. Connected to CMB, got constraints TBC??
+        6. Connect to CMB, get constraints TBC??

 1. **Introduction to cosmology/inflation**